Home > Motors

 One of our top picks was the REV’IT!
 Everest GTX; (photo/Michael Frank)

-Materials and Weight
+Materials & Weight

-Heavier Moto boots are built for a specific application.
+Heavier motorcycle boots are built for a specific application.
 For instance, the Sidi Atojo SRS is an amazing choice for riding very technical terrain.
 The build is lighter than SIDI motocross footwear, but they are also three times heavier than the REV’IT!
 Everest GTX.

-CE safety ratings don’t account for weight but we pay attention because the grams influence comfort.
+CE safety ratings don’t account for weight, but we pay attention because the grams influence comfort.

 On the materials front, synthetics tend to be lighter than leather.
 You’ll find synthetic boots that meet the same CE rating as leather boots, too.
 Leather lasts longer and is more resistant to grease and road grime than synthetics.

+The weaker and cheaper points of boots tend to be the clasps, closures, and buckles.
 The TCX Drifter hits the center of the target for material and weight.
 They’re not ultra-lightweight but are a bit less hefty than the Alpinestars Corozal.
 The high-wear zones are built with leather, and weight-saving synthetic materials are used where you need a greater range of motion.

 When you consider materials, think about the type and specific location on the boot.
 Also, consider where you’ll be riding whether that’s down the street or through the Chilean Andes.